hazenbreen/comp20-hbreen/messages/README.md

 Collaboration:
-On this assignmnet I collaborated with Jordan Stone, specifically on parsing the JSON string.
+On this assignmnet I collaborated with Jordan Stone, specifically in figuring out the basics of XMLHttpRequest.

 Time:
-I spent approximately 1 hours on this assignment.
+I spent approximately 2 hours on this assignment.